voxeet/comms-app-web-mixer-layout/README.md

 As of the publication of this article, the Dolby mixer application is using Chrome 87 to load the mixer web application.
 To make sure the result that you get out of the recording or the live stream is what you expect, please use the same version on your local development machine.

-> Download the [source code](1-getting-started/) for this first step.
+> Download the [source code](1-getting-started/) for this step.

 ## Layout initialization

 The mixer layout application is a basic web site that has no idea what credentials to use to connect to the Dolby Interactivity APIs, or what conference to join...
 To provide these settings, when a mixer is requested to record or live stream a conference, it will start the website and inject all the required information into the HTML using input elements.
-When the mixer is ready to process the conference, it will simulate a click on one of a couple of buttons to tell your application to join or reply a conference.
+When the mixer is ready to process the conference, it will simulate a click on the `joinConference` button to tell your application to join a conference or the `replayConference` button to replay a conference.
 We do not need those elements to appear on the UI so we can hide them using the CSS class `hide`.

 ```css
 .hide {